arstriker/farming-biodiversity/README.md

 ## 🔌 API Endpoints

-The application provides a RESTful API for plant database management:
+The application provides a RESTful API for plant database and diary management:

 ### Plant Management
 - `GET /api/plants` - Retrieve all plants